zgornel/NetworkLearning.jl/README.md

 ## Planned features

-- Gibbs sampling collective inference
 - Support for both column-major and row-major datasets; so far, only column-major datasets supported (i.e. observations correspond to columns in the input/output matrices)
+- Implement optional parallelism (where feasible)

 ## Documentation